martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 ## Privacy Budget Task Extension {#task-budget}

-The task_budget task provisioning extension contains the maximum privacy budget that can be expended on the task.
+The task_budget task provisioning extension contains the minimum privacy budget that can be expended on the task.
 The value is encoded identically to the privacy_budget report extension;
 see {{budget}}.